How do you know which violin strings to buy?

 Does it matter which brand of violin string I use?
 Yes!
-Choosing good violin strings can significantly affect the sound of your instrument.
-You may want to experiment with different brands to determine the sound you like best on your violin because the same brand of string can produce varied results on different violins.
+Choosing good violin strings can significantly improve the sound of your instrument.
+You may want to experiment with different brands to decide the sound you like best on your violin because the same brand of string can produce varied results on different violins.
 There are three main categories of violin strings: Synthetic Core, Steel Core, and Gut Core.
 For directions on how to change strings, visit Changing Strings.